newrelic/go-agent/README.md

 For the latest version of the agent, Go 1.22+ is required.

-Linux, OS X, and Windows (Vista, Server 2008 and later) are supported.
+Linux, OS X, and Windows (Vista, Server 2008 and later) are supported. (diff)

 ### Installing and using the Go agent